How is a dry powder inhaler typically administered?

 Study for the DODD Ohio Category 1 Medication Administration Certification Exam.
 Optimize your preparation with flashcards and multiple-choice questions, each offering hints and explanations.
 Excel in your exam!

-A dry powder inhaler (DPI) is designed for the patient to inhale the medication directly into their lungs.
-The correct method of administration requires a forceful inhalation.
-This forceful inhalation creates the necessary airflow to disperse the powdered medication, allowing it to be effectively inhaled into the respiratory system.
+A dry powder inhaler (DPI) is specifically designed to deliver medication in powder form directly into the lungs.
+The preferred method of administration is through a forceful and rapid inhalation.
+This is necessary because the inhaler's mechanism relies on a patient-generated airflow to disperse the powder and carry the medication deep into the lungs.

 Subscribe